 If spilled and mixed with sediments in the ocean environment, dilbit is likely to sink below the ocean’s surface, which means that conventional oil recovery methods like booms and skimmers won’t work.
 Dilbit contains higher levels of heavy metals and other toxic substances than conventional crude, presenting additional potential risks to pipeline safety, human health, and the environment that are not yet fully understood.

 Because it is so difficult to extract, producing one barrel of tar sands oil generates 3-4 times more carbon emissions than a barrel of conventional oil.
-This means that, even if it never spills oil, each tanker travelling through the Salish Sea guarantees a ‘carbon spill’ of 375,000 tonnes of climate-changing emissions when the oil it carries is burned and released into the atmosphere.
-Each year, the expanded Kinder Morgan pipeline would be responsible for more carbon than the combined annual emissions of 90 nations around the world.
+This means that, even if it never spills oil, each tanker traveling through the Salish Sea guarantees a ‘carbon spill’ of 375,000 tonnes of climate-changing emissions when the oil it carries is burned and released into the atmosphere.
+Each year, the expanded Trans Mountain pipeline would be responsible for more carbon than the combined annual emissions of 90 nations around the world.

-Approving the Kinder Morgan proposal would lock BC into a climate polluting path, away from climate leadership, and away from investment in alternative sources of energy and a comprehensive plan to transition to a low carbon economy.
+Building the Trans Mountain expansion would lock BC into a climate polluting path, away from climate leadership, and away from investment in alternative sources of energy and a comprehensive plan to transition to a low carbon economy.

 Find out more: